nhthinh989/Purchasing-Performance-Dashboard-PBI/README.md

 ### **1. BUSINESS QUESTIONS**
 Adventure Works Cycles is a bicycle manufacturing company that operates across multiple business functions.
 Senior management of Adventure Works Cycles requires a detailed understanding of the company’s procurement efficiency to optimize inventory management and cost control in relation to:

-- Ensuring sufficient procurement of raw materials and goods to meet sales demand
-- Optimizing purchase costs while maintaining quality standards
-- Aligning procurement schedules with production and sales timelines
-- Identifying potential inefficiencies in the purchasing process

 ### **2. DATASET**
 AdventureWorks database supports standard online transaction processing scenarios for Adventure Works Cycles.
 Scenarios include Manufacturing, Sales, Purchasing, Product Management, Contact Management, and Human Resources.